 These scones are delicious plain, but you can add whichever flavoring you like:

-- spices, such as vanilla, cinnamon, ginger, roasted lemon zest powder, cardamom…
+- spices, such as vanilla, cinnamon (I use fresh cinnamon from Cinnamon Hill), ginger, roasted lemon zest powder, cardamom…

 - dried fruits, such as blueberries, cranberries, or raisins (if using larger fruits such as apricots or figs, dice finely)

 - nuts, finely chopped, such as almonds, hazelnuts, pecans, walnuts…

 - orange flower water, not too much for a subtle, non-soapy flavor

 I baked the scones earlier that morning, and put them back in the oven for a few minutes to reheat before serving, with butter and creamy honey.

 I am in love with the fresh cinnamon I order from Cinnamon Hill, a small company that specializes in sourcing and selling the highest-quality, freshest cinnamon from Sri Lanka and Vietnam (ordinary cinnamon usually comes from China or Indonesia).
 I get whole sticks, and grate them with the beautifully crafted (and highly giftable!) cinnamon grater that Cinnamon Hill has designed.
 Truly, you don’t know what cinnamon tastes like until you’ve tried freshly harvested, freshly grated, top-grade cinnamon, and it makes an amazing difference in this recipe.

 Tag your pics with #cnzrecipes